IgneaVentus/python/README.md

 Now, You are free to use it, modify it or whatever.
 The only requirement is for You to give me credit, that's all I want.

 To do:
-- [Done] Fix "Modified" tag at post.html
+- [X] Fix "Modified" tag at post.html
-- Move aPanel to different html
+- [ ]Move aPanel to different html
-- [Done] Simplify routes
+- [X] Simplify routes
-- Add pagination
+- [ ]Add pagination
-- [Done] Add possibility for "sticky", non-deletable (for script) posts
+- [X] Add possibility for "sticky", non-deletable (for script) posts
-- Add basic mail functionality for users
+- [ ]Add basic mail functionality for users
-- Add basic notepad functionality for users
+- [ ]Add basic notepad functionality for users
-- Add favorite posts functionality for users
+- [ ]Add favorite posts functionality for users
-- Add basic mentioning functionality for users
+- [ ]Add basic mentioning functionality for users
-- *Add possibility to post images
+- [ ]/(OPTIONAL)Add possibility to post images

 *Right now I admit I care more about not using space than actually building community.
 This is still, after all, WIP, and to add to it right now I use free hosting.
 Btw, they earned it: https://pythonanywhere.com